John Baptizes with Water and Jesus Baptizes with the Holy Spirit

 John says he is baptizing people with water to signify the repentance, that is, their sorrow for the wrongs they have done and their commitment to turn things around and make a fresh start.
 Many churches treat baptism this way.
 This isn’t bad, but they could do better.John the Baptist says Jesus will baptize us with the Holy Spirit and fire.
 Click To Tweet

-This is because John talks about a second type of baptism, the baptism from Jesus.
+This is because John talks about a second type of baptism, it comes from Jesus.
 John says Jesus will baptize us with the Holy Spirit and fire.
 We later see the Holy Spirit connected with fire, tongues of fire, in Acts 2:3–4, the baptism from Jesus.

 Jesus’s baptism is a Holy Spirit baptism.
 Too many churches miss this in their sacrament of baptism.
 I don’t know why.
 Perhaps it’s easier and less confronting to focus on the baptism of John the Baptist instead of the more confusing, risky, and powerful Holy Spirit baptism from Jesus.